 From here, your lawyer can request discovery, and you can learn what the State has against you.
 You can see what they are using to make their case.
 At this phase, you will have a chance to negotiate with the State, and to accept or reject an offer.
 If you reject the State's offer, your next step is to prepare for trial.

 At this point, you will need to discuss your rights with your lawyer.
 You will need to go over any defenses you may have, and scrutinize the conduct of law enforcement.
 This may give a basis to file certain motions that could help your case.
 It will also help develop a theory of defense.
 By now, you should have a sense of how strong or weak the case is against you.
 A lawyer can help you navigate your options.

 Finally, a caveat.
 Though this information is generally applicable as of this writing, the laws change, and circumstances differ.
 This advice may be a good starting place in a general sense, but if you face criminal charges, or are making decisions, you should not rely on this information.
 Instead, seek qualified legal advice particular to your situation.
-If you would like to speak to us about your situation, click over to our contact page to start the conversation today.
+If you are in the Cleveland, Tennessee area and would like to speak to us about your situation, click over to our contact page to start the conversation today.